micmejia/bible-dump/NKJV/Daniel/Dan 10.md

 Now I have come to make you understand what will happen to your people in the latter days, for the vision _refers_ to _many_ days yet _to come._"

 ###### 15
-When he had spoken such words to me, I [^f]turned my face toward the ground and became speechless.
+When he had spoken such words to me, I turned my face toward the ground and became speechless.

 ###### 16
-And suddenly, _one_ having the likeness of the [^g]sons of men touched my lips; then I opened my mouth and spoke, saying to him who stood before me, "My lord, because of the vision my sorrows have [^h]overwhelmed me, and I have retained no strength.
+And suddenly, _one_ having the likeness of the sons of men touched my lips; then I opened my mouth and spoke, saying to him who stood before me, "My lord, because of the vision my sorrows have overwhelmed me, and I have retained no strength.

 ###### 17
 For how can this servant of my lord talk with you, my lord?
 As for me, no strength remains in me now, nor is any breath left in me."